connoranderson/rules_ros/README.md

 This is still work in progress.
 Some essential parts are not complete yet.
 Here is a short list of major restrictions:
-* Only tested on Ubunut 20.04 Linux (x86_64).
+* Only tested on Ubuntu 20.04 Linux (x86_64).
 Other Linux distributions may work.
 Windows will not be supported in the foreseeable future.
 * Only ROS 2 Humble is supported.
 Other distros may work after extending `@rules_ros//repos/config/defs.bzl` accordingly.